-What is ERA?
+What Is ERA?

 Electronic remittance advice (ERA) is information from a health plan to a provider explaining a claim payment.
 The ERA describes how a health plan modified claim charges considering information such as benefit coverage, copays and co-insurance, contract agreements, and secondary payers.
 If your office uses EFT, it's also encouraged to enroll with ERA.
 Using digital ERA will support reconciling your internal records and accounts receivable and makes it easier for your office's application of claim payments to patient accounts.
-More information about setting up an ERA can be found by going to Availity.com.
-You can find the provider enrollment process under the Application tab.
+More information about setting up an ERA can be found by going to Availity.com and you can find provider enrollment process (ERA) under the Application tab.